f0rest3xplorer/sift.nvim/README.md

 A lightweight, asynchronous security scanner for Neovim powered by [Opengrep](https://github.com/opengrep/opengrep).

-`sift.nvim` allows you to run static analysis security scans on your files or entire projects directly from your editor, displaying results in a beautiful, searchable [Snacks.picker](https://github.com/folke/snacks.nvim).
+`sift.nvim` allows you to run static analysis security scans on your files or entire projects directly from your editor, displaying results in a searchable [Snacks.picker](https://github.com/folke/snacks.nvim).

-## ✨ Features
+## Features

-- **Async Scanning**: Non-blocking `vim.system` calls ensure your UI never freezes during a scan.
+- **Async Scanning**: Non-blocking `vim.system` calls so your UI doesn't freeze during a scan.
-- **Snacks Integration**: Leverages the Snacks.nvim picker for results, including code previews and detailed security messages.
+- **Snacks Integration**: Leverages the Snacks.nvim picker for results, including code previews and finding details.
 - **Resume Support**: Instantly reopen your last scan results without re-running the tool.
 - **Severity Filtering**: Dedicated hotkeys to filter between Errors and Warnings within the picker.
 - **Health Checks**: Built-in diagnostics via `:checkhealth sift`.

-## 📦 Requirements
+## Requirements

 - **Neovim** 0.10+
 - **[Opengrep](https://github.com/opengrep/opengrep)**: Must be installed and available in your `$PATH`.
 - **[Snacks.nvim](https://github.com/folke/snacks.nvim)**: Used for the results UI and notifications.

-## 🚀 Installation
+## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):